 In the last two stitches…

-- In the same stitch as the previous stitch, you’re going to pull up a loop (two loops on hook).
+- Sc3tog in the same stitch as the previous stitch; start by pulling up a loop (two loops on hook).

 - Then you’re going to pull up a loop over the next two stitches (4 loops on hook).